-Wilmot Cancer Center: Massage therapy services are available by appointment.
+Wilmot Cancer Center: Massage therapy services are available by appointment and include chair massage as well as table massage.
 Days and times vary.
-To schedule an appointment, contact Susan Nelson, Integrative Oncology Coordinator, at (585) 275-7773 or Susan_Nelson@urmc.rochester.edu.
+To schedule an appointment, contact the Wilmot Cancer Center Information Desk at (585) 276-4481.
+If you have question about the program, please contact Judy Zeeman-Golden, Integrative Oncology Coordinator, at (585) 287-3279 or Judy_Zeeman-Golden@urmc.rochester.edu

-Pluta Cancer Center: Free gentle, restorative table massage is available by appointment on Mondays, Tuesdays and Thursdays to Pluta Cancer Center patients who are in treatment.
+Pluta Cancer Center: Free gentle, restorative table massage is available by appointment on Mondays, Tuesdays and Thursdays to Pluta Cancer Center patients who are currently in treatment.
 Hours vary.
-To schedule an appointment, please call (585) 486- 0600.
+To schedule an appointment, please call (585) 486-0600.
 If you have questions about massage therapy at Pluta, contact Lauren O'Neill, LMT, at firstname.lastname@example.org.

-Gynecology Oncology Associates: Free gentle, restorative table massage is available by appointment on Wednesday afternoons for GYN Oncology patients in treatment.
+Gynecology Oncology Associates: Free gentle, restorative table massage is available by appointment on Wednesday afternoons for Gynecologic Oncology patients in treatment.
 To schedule an appointment, please call (585) 442-8020.

 Practicing qigong has been proven to improve mood, sleep quality and anxiety, as well as enhance the functioning of the immune system.
 Qigong can also help with balance, stiffness, and mild to moderate pain.
 Open to all Wilmot Cancer Institute patients and caregivers, the classes are structured for beginners and to accommodate those with physical limitations.